Genuflection: In Christianity

 Genuflection, typically on one knee, still plays a part in the Anglican, Lutheran, Roman Catholic and Western Rite Orthodox traditions, among other churches; it is different from kneeling in prayer, which is more widespread.

 Those for whom the gesture is difficult, such as the aged or those in poor physical condition, are not expected to perform it.
+Bowing of the head or at the waist, if possible, are common substitutes.

 Except for those people, genuflection is still today mandatory in some situations, such as (in the Catholic Church) when passing in front of the Blessed Sacrament, or during the Consecration in the Mass.

 In the King James Version of the Holy Scriptures, the verb "to kneel" occurs more than thirty times, both in the Old and in The New Testament.

 In front of the Blessed Sacrament

 Genuflection is a sign of reverence to the Blessed Sacrament.
 Its purpose is to allow the worshipper to engage his whole person in acknowledging the presence of and to honor Jesus Christ in the Holy Eucharist.
 It is customary to genuflect whenever one comes into or leaves the presence of the Blessed Sacrament reserved in the Tabernacle.
 "This venerable practice of genuflecting before the Blessed Sacrament, whether enclosed in the tabernacle or publicly exposed, as a sign of adoration, ...requires that it be performed in a recollected way.
 In order that the heart may bow before God in profound reverence, the genuflection must be neither hurried nor careless."
-A common-sense exception applies to a sacristan or custodian for whom it would be impractical to constantly be genuflecting in the course of their duties.

-Genuflection to the Blessed Sacrament, the consecrated Eucharist, especially when arriving or leaving its presence, is a practice in the Anglican Communion, the Latin Rite Catholic Church, the Lutheran Church, and the Western Rite Orthodox Church.
+Genuflection to the Blessed Sacrament, the consecrated Eucharist, especially when arriving or leaving its presence, is a practice in Anglicanism, the Latin Church of the Catholic Church, Lutheranism, and Western Rite Orthodoxy.
 It is a comparatively modern replacement for the profound bow of head and body that remains the supreme act of liturgical reverence in the East.
 Since in many Anglican, Roman Catholic and Western Orthodox Churches the Blessed Sacrament is normally present behind the altar, genuflection is usual when arriving or passing in front of the altar at the communion rail.
-When genuflecting, making the sign of the cross is optional.

 Only during the later Middle Ages, centuries after it had become customary to genuflect to persons in authority such as bishops, was genuflection to the Blessed Sacrament introduced.
 The practice gradually spread and became viewed as obligatory only from the end of the fifteenth century, receiving formal recognition in 1502.
 The raising of the consecrated Host and Chalice after the Consecration in order to show them to the people was for long unaccompanied by obligatory genuflections.